imrafaelmerino/json-values/docs/README.md

 string encoded in base 64.

 When it comes to the _equals_ method, json-values is data oriented, I mean, two JSON are equals if they represent the same piece of information.
-Let's put some example:
+Let's put an example:

 ```java
 JsObj json = JsObj.of("a", JsInt.of(1000),